Fox's Book of Martyrs

 mortification to meet him again in prison, though not the death prison.
 I went

-the rank of a Woon-gyee.
-He informed me that Mr.
+now raised to the rank of a Woon-gyee.
+He informed me that Mr. Judson

-had given him permission to stop a few moments at the house, it being on his
+him permission to stop a few moments at the house, it

-way.
-I hastened back to the house, where Mr. Judson
+being on his way.
+I hastened back to the house, where

 into a little boat, where he had not room sufficient to lie down, and where his